-A well-written cannabis business plan provides internal direction and attracts other businesses and investors that want to do business with you.
+Well-written Cannabis SOPs (cannabis standard operating procedures) and a well-written cannabis business plan provides internal direction and attracts other businesses and investors that want to do business with you.
 A cannabis business plan is not a requirement for cannabis licensing with Health Canada, but it is required by the Canadian Revenue Agency (CRA).

 Investors evaluate cannabis business plans to make sure there is sufficient depth of knowledge about the industry.
 They want to see a solid set of operating principles based on well-researched trends and projections.
 The cannabis business plan also tells investors how a cannabis business will respond to unforeseen changes.
 The cannabis market has become highly competitive, so having a good business plan is an important way tp stand out to investors.

 Cannabis business plans are not an easy undertaking.
 Crafting a cannabis business plan requires a lot of time spent researching the industry, understanding operational principles, and how your business will differentiate itself.
 It is also necessary to scout the competition, identify your market, set milestones, and establish the company’s structure.

 What is to Gain in the Cannabis Industry?

 Tip: A great cannabis business idea may not always be legally viable.
 It's good practice run it past a knowledgeable consultant first to sanity check your plan.

 The global cannabis industry is growing at a rapid pace.
 There are already talks of international cannabis trade, meaning a lot of opportunities for cannabis entrepreneurs.

 According to information from Statistics Canada, online and retail store sales in the country have reached $908 million since cannabis was legalized.
 There are more than 400 retail cannabis stores, with 45% of Canadians living within 10 km of one.